pdebruic/tropo-smalltalk/README.md

 Smalltalk implementation of the [Tropo](http://www.tropo.com) API.

-**This code is in now way endorsed, supported, or verified by Tropo.
+**This code is in no way endorsed, supported, or verified by Tropo.
 I think they're ok with it and they know about it but its definitely unofficial.**

 To use it you need to sign up at [Tropo](http://www.tropo.com) to get API keys which you then put into the class side #tropoToken methods in TPSmsService and/or TPVoiceService